 In 2014, WWF began engaging the dairy sector in the Upper uMngeni and Mooi River catchments in KwaZulu-Natal as part of the WWF-Mondi Water Stewardship Partnership which focussed on strengthening the water stewardship practices of agricultural sectors and forestry in key catchments.
 WWF also began working with irrigation boards and farmer’s associations in these catchments and initiated a number of projects, dialogues and learning events at farm and catchment level to help these associations and farmers monitor river flows, water quality and water use practices.
 By 2017, WWF realised that, in order to effect the most change, the work needed to shift from isolated catchments to a national scale with industry-representative structures.

 In 2016, at the dairy industry’s largest biannual event – the Large Herds Conference – the topic of water stewardship, presented by WWF, was on the agenda for the first time.
 In 2018, WWF co-ordinated the first-ever national Dairy Roundtables on Water and Environmental Stewardship.
 In 2019, we established the Dairy Water Stewardship Working Group to advance water stewardship in the industry.

 WWF initiated the Intelact Water Stewardship Awards, held in 2017 and 2018, and secured Nedbank’s sponsorship, to recognise leading farmers implementing water stewardship practices.
-These awards then transitioned into the MPO Nedbank Stewardship Awards, of which WWF is now a judging panel member since 2019.
+These awards then transitioned into the MPO Nedbank Stewardship Awards, of which WWF has been a judging panel member since 2019.
 WWF has led the development and refinement of the environmental criteria of these awards.

 Together with the South African Society of Dairy Technology (SASDT), WWF introduced sustainability as a strategic business topic to the milk processing industry, presented at the 2019 SASDT Annual Symposium titled “Cultivating a sustainability culture”.